This article contains in-depth knowledge to help you convert more passive browsers into leads and customers engaging with your offerings.

 Let’s suppose there are two traffic sources: one costs $10 per conversion, and the other costs $50 per conversion.
 Which would you choose to pay particular attention to?

 You would go for the one with a higher traffic source and the lowest cost per conversion.
-In this case, you need to develop strategies to even lower those numbers and to dominate your market better than your competitors.
+In this case, you need to develop strategies to even lower those numbers even more and dominate your competitors in the market.

-Time on site metric refers to how long a visitor spends his time on one of your pages averagely.
+Time on site metric refers to how long a visitor spends on one of your pages on average.
 Of course, it depends on the type of webpage.
-For instance, you want your readers to spend more than 10 minutes on a well-written blog post page.
+For instance, you would want your readers to spend more than 10 minutes on a well-written blog post page.

 The average number obtained from this metric signals Google how well your website is.
 Therefore, the more time you convince people to spend time on your webpages, the better it is.

 To improve your average TOS, you may;

 Write compelling, relevant and attractive content for your webpages,

 Do A/B testing on your webpages to see whether or not regeneration is necessary,